Skip to main content

 Theoretical maximum: 8–10 cycles/yr for fast-growing loose-leaf varieties

 The annual projection uses 5 harvests per year as the conservative planning figure.
-Fast-growing loose-leaf varieties can theoretically achieve 8–10 cycles per year, but the revenue forecast is based on 5 to account for planting preparation, soil recovery periods, and seasonal variability.
-Any harvests above 5 represent upside beyond the projection.
+Fast-growing loose-leaf varieties can theoretically achieve 8–10 cycles per year, but the revenue forecast uses 5 to account for preparation, soil recovery, operational variability, and seasonal conditions.

 Applied example